Saturated, Monounsaturated, and Polyunsaturated Fats in Your Diet…

-In summary, most regulatory authorities now permit the optional addition of n-3 long chain PUFA (polyunsaturated fatty acids) and n-6 long chain PUFA to infant formulas.
-Basically, the maximal limit is set so that the level of n-3 long chain PUFA does not exceed the level of AA.
+In summary, most regulatory authorities now permit the optional addition of n-3 long chain PUFA and n-6 long chain PUFA to infant formulas.
+Basically, maximal limits set so that the level of n-3 long chain PUFA does not exceed the level of AA.

-There is huge debate about the role of arachidonic acid (AA) in infant diets, although, there is no direct evidence for specific effects of dietary AA on measurable clinical endpoints.
+There is huge debate about the role of arachidonic acid (AA) in infant diets and although there is no direct evidence for specific effects of dietary AA on measurable clinical endpoints.
 AA has, nevertheless, been included in most formulas mainly because of the presence of AA in breast milk and its physiological roles in nervous and other tissues in animal models.
-The specific role of AA and of the relation between AA and DHA in infant formulas should be studied further to better understand the balance of long chain PUFA – n-6 (GLA, DGLA, and AA) and n-3 (EPA and DHA) on growth and development, and in regards to inflammatory conditions including allergies and vascular health.”
+The specific role of AA and of the relation between AA and DHA in infant formulas should be studied further to better understand the balance of long chain PUFA – n-6 (GLA, DGLA, and AA) and n-3 (EPA and DHA) on growth and development and in regards to inflammatory conditions including allergies and vascular health.”

 1. The Hamptons Diet – by Dr. F. Pescatore